bee-hive/sflcba/notebooks/entropy_analysis.md

 fig, ax = plt.subplots(4, 5, figsize=(5,5), tight_layout=True)

 # find 5 evenly spaced time points between 0 and 64
+# note that times need to be given in units of frames, not hours
 times = [0, 15, 30, 45, 60]
 # donor ID is always 1 and replicate ID is always 0
 donor_id = 1